shubham947/Angular-Player/src/docs/README.md

 ---
 # Introduction

 Welcome to the world of ng-plyr, the ultimate video player library for Angular!

 Are you ready to transform your video playback experience and impress your users with a YouTube-like interface?
 Buckle up, because ng-plyr is about to take your video game to the next level!

 An HTML5 media player, built using Angular.
-It can be used in Angular 14 and up.
+It can be used in Angular 14 and above.

-It is and open-source project, so feel free to use it in your Angular projects, to build awesome media player with minimal efforts.
+It is an open-source project, so feel free to use it in your Angular projects to build awesome media player with minimal efforts.

 ## Installation
 Getting started with ng-plyr is a breeze!
 Simply run the following command to add this powerful library to your Angular project: